Introduction

 What is an emitter?
 The emitter exposes an API that can be called to emit code in the target representation.
 There will be as many emitters as there are target representations supported by the language.

-In the context of whamm!, there are two generators.
+For bytecode rewriting, there are two generators.
 Each of these generators are used for a specific reason while emitting instrumentation.
 The InitGenerator is run first to emit the parts of the .mm script that need to exist before any probe actions are emitted, such as functions and global state.
-The InstrGenerator is run second to emit the probes.
+The InstrGenerator is run second to emit the probes while visiting the app.wasm bytecode (represented as an in-memory IR).

 The init_generator.rs traverses the AST to emit functions and globals that need to exist before emitting probes.
 The run function is the entrypoint for this generator.
 This follows the visitor software design pattern.
 There are great resources online that teach about the visitor pattern if that is helpful for any readers.